wildlouth93/snoopmoney_2/README.md

 [Live Link](https://snoopmoney.herokuapp.com/#/)

 Welcome to SnoopMoney, a single-page clone of Robinhood.
-This app uses Rails and PostgreSQL on the backend, and uses React and Rails on the frontend.
+This app uses Rails and PostgreSQL on the backend, and uses React and Redux on the frontend.
 Combining these libraries with an external Stock API, users can see in real-time the performance of stocks the user currently owns or watches.

 This project was designed and built in under two weeks.